 Meet Devin Vermeulen, WeWork's Creative Director

-What was some of the thinking that when into the design decisions in the early days?
+What was some of the thinking that went into the design decisions in the early days?

 As you have evolved you're thinking on space and design, what are some things you have learned and applied?
 How has trial and error informed WeWork’s office design?